alphagov/govuk-developer-docs/source/manual/alerts/reboot-required-by-apt.html.md

 ### In staging

 It is acceptable for most, if not all, machines to be rebooted in staging during the working day.
 However, data loss can occur so apply caution.

 Work through the documentation on [rebooting machines][reboot-machines], following the procedures particular to each machine.

 ### In production

-In production environment, you are normally dealing with variety of hosts.
+In production, you are normally dealing with a variety of hosts.
 Some machines, like MongoDB and Elasticsearch, can be rebooted with caution.
 Others, like MySQL and PostgreSQL, require out-of-hours reboots by On Call staff.

 Work through the guide on [rebooting machines][reboot-machines] to safely reboot the machines that can be, and kindly ask On Call staff to